Feature support

 Identify level of feature support

-When designing your app, make sure you check if a feature is available and supported, partially supported, on unavailable, and asses the impact.
-You can check for supported APIs by referring to the API compatibility matrix, or checking in developer mode when you preview your app.
+When designing your app, make sure you check if a feature is available and supported, partially supported, or unavailable, and assess the impact.
+You can check for supported APIs by referring to the feature support matrix, or checking in developer mode when you preview your app.

 There are 3 levels of feature support to look for when assessing feature support impact on your app: